Generic selectors

 Authentic Medical Source: NCBI – Human scalp density & follicular distribution

-• 35–55 grafts/cm² = looks cosmetically dense
+• 35–55 grafts/cm²: Looks cosmetically dense for most people

 Medical Authority Link: Cleveland Clinic – Hair biology & structure

-• 35–45 grafts/cm² → Standard safe density
+• 35–45 grafts/cm²: Standard safe density

-• 45–55 grafts/cm² → High density (experienced surgeon only)
+• 45–55 grafts/cm²: High density (experienced surgeon)

-• Scalp thickness
+• Scalp thickness + blood supply

-• Existing native hair
+• Existing native hair (risk of shock loss)

-• Donor hair caliber
+• Donor hair caliber (thicker hair = better coverage)

-• Surgeon’s experience
+• Surgeon’s planning + experience

-• Use of implanters vs slit technique
+• Implanters vs slit technique

-• Angle & direction control
+• Angle & direction control (natural look + survival)

-• Smoking / diabetes (reduce limit)
+• Smoking / diabetes (lower safe limits)

-• Prior surgeries (reduced vascularity)
+• Prior surgery/scarring (reduced vascularity)

 Medical Backlink: ISHRS – Surgical density standards